fabiocozzolino/fabiocozzolino.github.io/_posts/2018-12-02-develop-blazor-project-visual-studio-code-mac.md

 In this post we will see how you can create a project by using MacOS and Visual Studio Code

 # Create a new project with CLI
 The Command Line Interface is the most simple way to create a new project.
 To create a Blazor project, first of all you need to install the Blazor templates.
-On Visual Studio Code, open the terminal window by going to View -> Terminal, then write the 'dotnet new -i Microsoft.AspNetCore.Blazor.Templates::*' command:
+On Visual Studio Code, open the terminal window by going to View -> Terminal, then write the `dotnet new -i Microsoft.AspNetCore.Blazor.Templates::*` command:

 ![Install Blazor templates](/assets/img/dotnet-install-blazor-templates.png)

-then, you can simply write the 'dotnet new blazor' command:
+then, you can simply write the `dotnet new blazor` command:

 ![Create new Blazor project](/assets/img/dotnet-new-blazor.png)